InformaticsMatters/fragmentor/README.md

 ### Openstack
 If using the **OpenStack** cloud provider you will have to provide suitable production and backup servers - our playbooks do not create these physicals.
-The OpenStack deployment is experimental and assumes IP addresses (130.246.214.46 and 130.246.214.154).

 >   If you want to deploy to OpenStack consult with us on server preparation.
+    Some basic installation notes can be found in this repository's README-UBUNTU-DB-SERVER.md file.

 ### AWS EC2
 If you're using AWS a production server can be instantiated automatically.